ianfromdover/ianfromdover/keyboards/README.md

 # The Izumi Layout

-*Izumi is a 36-key layout.* Design Principles:
+*Izumi is a 42-key layout.* Design Principles:
 - uses colemak DH matrix and the Miryoku layout as a base
+    - includes all keys found on a TKL layout
     - use layers instead of reaching
+    - use sticky keys instead of holding
-    - use the home positions as much as possible, paying special attention to the three central rows on each hand
+    - use the home positions as much as possible
     - make use of the thumbs
-    - place relevant symbols in the same layer, duplicating them at times
-    - includes all keys found on a TKL layout excluding mouse emulation
-- moves Miryoku's home row modifiers to the bottom row as it was slowing down typing
-- places layers with things to be typed on the LH, functional layers on the RH
 - if a thumb key is held down, the corresponding hand's home row becomes modifiers that can be held down as well
 - qwerty layer for gaming and Unity viewport control
-- navigation layer includes arrow keys, `home`, `end`, that you can pair with shift and meta key, `copy`, `paste`, window toggling and vim shortcuts like `{` and `}` in accessible positions
+- navigation layer includes arrow keys, `home`, `end`, that you can pair with shift and meta key, `copy`, `paste`, and window toggling
 - favourite feature: control music volume and playback directly from the home row
 - ergonomics determined by this chart from the colemak github: